juxor/afaq/markdown/secH2.md

 F.A.I. meetings without ever having joined or paid dues to the 'specific' organisation?"_ [Francesco Carrasquer, quoted by Christie, **Op.
 Cit.**, p.
-24] The organisation held public meetings, attended by thousands, as well as journals and newspapers.
+24] The organisation held public meetings, attended by thousands, as well as publishing journals and newspapers.
 Its most notable members, such as Durruti, hardly kept their affiliation secret.
 Moreover, given the periods of repression suffered by the Spanish libertarian movement throughout its history (including being banned and forced underground during the Republic) being an illegal organisation made perfect sense.
 The SWP, like most Marxists, ignore historical context and so mislead the reader.

 Did the F.A.I. ignore _"open debate and common struggle."_ No, of course not.